 “The unconscious can affect you physically,” he says.
 “If you neglect your mental health, the mind will give you something tangible to worry about, which will be your physical health.”

 Poor financial management, decreased work productivity, weight changes, headaches and stomach problems are some of the ways in which mental health issues can manifest themselves.
 These are also the symptoms peers should be looking out for in one another to recognize underlying issues.

 When they can’t handle the emotional turmoil of an inner battle, people can feel depressed or anxious, or experience panic attacks.
-They can also turn to self-harm, whether in causing physical harm to oneself or abusing substances or medication, harming others or acting out.
+They can also turn to self-harm, abusing substances or medication, harming others or acting out.